nfeldl/nfeldl.github.io/join.md

 title: join
 ---

 We are always looking for motivated, qualified, and collaborative researchers to join our group.
-If you are interested in pursuing quantitative research in atmospheric or climate dynamics at the University of California, Santa Cruz, email [Nicole Feldl](https://eps.ucsc.edu/faculty/Profiles/fac-only.php?uid=nfeldl) a brief statement of your research background and interests and include your CV and transcript.
+If you are interested in pursuing quantitative research in atmospheric or climate dynamics at the University of California, Santa Cruz, email [Nicole Feldl](https://eps.ucsc.edu/faculty/Profiles/fac-only.php?uid=nfeldl) a brief statement of your research background and interests and include your CV and, if you are a student, transcript.

 **For prospective graduate students:** Please apply to the [graduate program in Earth and Planetary Sciences][epsgrad] and also consider applying for the [NSF Graduate Research Fellowship][nsfgrfp].
 Note that I find it most equitable, efficient, and helpful to wait to chat by phone or zoom with prospective students until *after* applications have been submitted.
 If the application fee is an undue burden, fee waivers are available (details in link above); this will not affect how your application is assessed.